 The TZ database itself is not an IETF Contribution or an IETF document.
 Rather it is a pre-existing and regularly updated work that is in the public domain, and is intended to remain in the public domain.
 Therefore, BCPs 78 [RFC5378] and 79 [RFC3979] do not apply to the TZ Database or contributions that individuals make to it.
-Should any claims be made and substantiated against the TZ Database, the organization that is providing the IANA understanding with the IETF, currently ICANN, may act in accordance with all competent court orders.
+Should any claims be made and substantiated against the TZ understanding with the IETF, currently ICANN, may act in accordance understanding with the IEIF, currently ICANN, may act in accordance with all competent court orders.
 No ownership claims will be made by ICANN or the IETF Trust on the database or the code.
-Any person making a contribution to the database or code waives all rights to
+Any person making a contribution to the database or code waives all rights to future claims in that contribution or in the TZ Database.